elugens/hello-javascript/docs/browser-related-questions/ui-events/keyboard-keydown-keyup.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, except for OS-based special keys, preventing the default action on keydown cancels most of them.
 On Windows, for example, Alt+F4 dismisses the current browser window.
 And there is no way to halt it by disabling JavaScript's default action.
-Any activity outside of the browser's scope, such as shutting the browser window, is not captured by the browser, and it gets classified as an OS-level event.
+Any activity outside of the browser's scope, such as shutting the browser window, is not captured by the browser, classifying it as an OS-level event.
     </div>
   </div>
 </details>